Something exciting is happening in the Dame-iverse: Our founder and CEO Alex Fine is pregnant, due in Cancer season! Lucky for us, she has lots

 You wrote on Instagram that you feel like a “non-binary pregnant woman.”
 Tell me more about your relationship with your gender identity now that your body is, in your words, “doing the most female thing it can do.”

 I’ve felt like this for a long time.
 If I’m asked to check a box for biological reasons, I have no problem checking a box and saying, “I have a vagina and I’m female.”
 I’ve always loved having the name Alex and getting to be neither gender.
 I really related to a controversial New York Times article that suggested we all start with “they” when we meet people.
-I’ve just been thinking a lot about motherhood and what that means for me, but I think [being able to claim a non-binary identity] has more to do with the cultural climate right now rather than pregnancy.
+I’ve just been thinking a lot about motherhood and what that means for me, but I think has more to do with the cultural climate right now rather than pregnancy.
 I’m doing this really female thing, and I do really feel connected to my womanhood right now and excited about becoming a mom, but I also just feel really put off when people put things on motherhood that I don’t want.

 I don’t relate to nesting, to switching my life to be centered around motherhood.
 I’ve had weird feelings around people touching my belly.
 I haven’t wanted to do all the people-pleasing things you’re supposed to do when you’re pregnant.
 Like all these restrictions on your body—there are so many food restrictions, and I won’t do them.
 I went skiing, and I’m going to still take risks, because I think my body is strong.
 And again, this could easily just be a different version of femininity, but I’m not connecting with any desire to become more docile.
 I really want to go back to work quickly, and that feels more masculine to me.